gemian/camera-app/HACKING.md

 1. `cd <Project Root directory>`
 1. `clickable`

-package should be under `<Project Root directory>/build/<device architecture>/` and the application shuld be installed to the device if it`s connected and has the Developer mode enabled.
+package should be under `<Project Root directory>/build/<device architecture>/` and the application should be installed to the device if it`s connected and has the Developer mode enabled.

 *Building the snap package*
 **Currently still under development**